 You do not need to go through all three levels to be able to offer a basic Ku Nye massage.
 Level 1 is enough to learn how to do it properly.

-If you wish to continue with a deeper theoretical and practical understanding of how to use Ku Nye in various ways, then you can go to Levels 2 and 3.
+If you wish to continue with a deeper theoretical and practical understanding of how to use Ku Nye in various ways, then you can complete Levels 2 and 3.

 Ku Nye Level 1 teaches fundamental principles of Tibetan medicine, the study of meridians, basic Tibetan massage techniques, and how to treat hot and cold body conditions.